 Dopamine is a chemical associated with the reward center in your brain.
 Among other things, it provides feelings of enjoyment to help you start or continue doing certain activities.
-A study published in the Archives of General Psychiatry suggests that people with depression are lacking in dopamine.
+A published in the Archives of General Psychiatry suggests that people with depression are lacking in dopamine.
 Crafting is a nonmedicinal way to stimulate dopamine, which ultimately makes you feel happy.
 In a study of 3,500 knitters, researchers found that 81 percent of knitters with depression perceived that knitting made them feel happier.

 If you or a loved one is struggling with depression, talk to a healthcare provider.
 They may recommend medications or counseling.
 In addition to traditional recommendations, consider taking some time to get creative.
 Here are some ideas:

 - Join a knitting group.
 Not only can group members help you improve your skills, they can also become friends and keep you from feeling isolated.